laurelherting/lmh-headspace/NPM/npm.md

 npm install -s underscore

 # npm install shortcut
-npm i
+`npm i`

 # npm dependencies will get installed to the dev dependencies part of your package.json
 npm install i -D Mocha

 # Configuring npm package.json scripts.
-Preconfigure common tasks like running unit tests: So someone using your module, update test field w/ that exact cmd so they don’t have to search for this info.
-Now, someone can run ‘npm test’ and not worry what kind of testing library you’re using npm t
+* Preconfigure common tasks like running unit tests:
+* So someone using your module, update test field w/ that exact cmd
+* so they don’t have to search for this info.
+* Now, someone can run ‘npm test’ and not worry what kind of testing library you’re using

 ex: edit inside package.json file:
 “scripts”: {  “test”: “mocha test.js” },

 ## npm $SCRIPT_NAME: it will look for that name w/in your scripts field (ex. to check version)
-npm run SCRIPT_NAME
+`npm run SCRIPT_NAME`

 # install specific version of package
 ##npm install <package>@<version>
 Ex. npm install express@3.0.0

 # Update version
-npm update <package name>
+`npm update <package name>`